 Interest Rate: The rate at which interest is calculated.
-For example, the 2012-2013 interest rate for subsidized and unsubsidized Stafford loans is 6.8% fixed.
+For example, the 2012-2013 interest rate for subsidized and unsubsidized Federal Direct loans is 6.8% fixed.

 Loan Consolidation: The federal loan program that allows a borrower to combine all their federal loans and refinance them, possibly over a longer term (up to 30 years) based on amounts borrowed.

 Repayment Period: The period of time where principal and interest payments are required.

 Satisfactory Academic Progress: The term used by schools to determine if a student is meeting the minimum requirements for enrollment, which is based on grade point average and the number of credit hours successfully completed.

 Subsidized Federal Direct Loan: The type of loan for students who have demonstrated financial need (as determined by information from the FAFSA) to have their interest paid by the government during subsidized periods (include enrollment of at least half time, grace period, deferment).